mahmoud/lithoxyl/docs/action.rst

-The Record
+The Action
 ==========

-Record objects are Lithoxyl's fundamental construct for instrumenting application logic.
-Records are created with a :class:`~lithoxyl.logger.Logger`, and wrap functions and code blocks to collect messages and timing information.
+Action objects are Lithoxyl's fundamental construct for instrumenting application logic.
+Actions are created with a :class:`~lithoxyl.logger.Logger`, and wrap functions and code blocks to collect messages and timing information.

-At their most basic, Records have a:
+At their most basic, Actions have a:

   * **name** - A string description of the application action.
   * **level** - An indicator of the importance of the application action.
-  * **status** - The state of the record (begin, success, failure, exception).
+  * **status** - The state of the action (begin, success, failure, exception).
-  * **duration** - The time between the begin and end events of a completed record, i.e., the time between entering and exiting the code block.
+  * **duration** - The time between the begin and end events of a completed action, i.e., the time between entering and exiting the code block.

-Lithoxyl Records are like transactions wrapping important pieces of your application::
+Lithoxyl Actions are like transactions wrapping important pieces of your application::

   with log.info('user creation', username=name) as r: